Alto-27/target-wswan-guide/docs/tutorial/hardware-overview.md

 * `0x30000 - 0x3FFFF` - ROM, bank 1
 * `0x40000 - 0xFFFFF` - ROM, "linear" bank 2

-Banks 0 and 1 can point to any 64KB part of the ROM.
-Bank 2 can point to any 1MB part of the ROM, but only its top[^2] 768KB is exposed.
+Banks 0 and 1 can be moved at runtime, as to point to any 64KB part of the ROM.
+Conversely, bank 2 can point to any 1MB part of the ROM, but only its top[^2] 768KB is exposed.

 [^2]: When discussing memory, "bottom" typically refers to the *first* address of memory, while "top" refers to the *last* address of memory.